Gurenax/salesforce-training-notes/17-LIGHTNING-FLOW.md

 3. `Collection Variable` - Multiple values of the same data type.
 4. `sObject Collection Variable`- A set of field values for multiple records that have the same object.

+---

+## Approvals
+- An approval process automates how Salesforce records are approved in your org.
+In an approval process, you specify:
+  - The steps necessary for a record to be approved and who approves it at each step.
+  - The actions to take based on what happens during the approval process.